 Hair replacement surgery is normally safe when performed by a qualified surgeon.

 However, the outcome is never completely predictable as individuals vary in their healing abilities.
-As in any surgical procedure, infection may occur.
+As in any surgical procedure, an infection may occur.

 There is a risk that some of the grafts won’t “take.”
 The hair contained within the plugs may fall out and this is normal, but sometimes the skin plug dies and surgery must be repeated.